ApexRMS/stconnect/docs/index.md

 ### *ST-Connect* is an open-source [SyncroSim](https://syncrosim.com/download/) Base Package for forecasting landscape connectivity.

-**ST-Connect** uses a pipeline approach to chain together spatially-explicit models of landscape change, dispersal resistance, and landscape connectivity (Figure 1).
+**ST-Connect** uses a pipeline approach to chain together spatially-explicit models of landscape change, dispersal resistance, and landscape connectivity.
 **ST-Connect** is a package that plugs into the [SyncroSim](https://syncrosim.com/) modeling framework.
 It can also be run from the R programming language using the [rsyncrosim](https://syncrosim.com/r-package/) R package.

 ## Requirements